bridgecrew-perf6/deploy-airflow-celery-ubuntu/README.md

 ## Upload Secrets

-1. Logout from server and run in your local machine the command: `rsync -e ssh secrets.sh  airflow@host:deploy-airflow-celery-ubuntu/`
+1. copy secrets_dummy.sh to secrets.sh and fill out the secrets or if you have your file in your local machine just upload it from your local machine running: `rsync -e ssh secrets.sh  airflow@host:deploy-airflow-celery-ubuntu/`

 ## Setup Python & Airflow